Are Folding Bikes Harder To Ride? 7 Tips For Long & Comfortable Rides

 This makes it easy to store it on an overnight trip, allowing you to check into a hotel.
 Plus, you can take it on public transport.

-Though, many of these bikes are designed for short trips.
+However, many of these bikes are designed for short trips.
 On a longer journey, you can expect a few potential problems.
 These include:

 Can You Go Fast On A Foldable Bike?